piyush-karande/PID-Controller/src/README.md

 **Ki**: 0.0022

-With the above numbers the twiddle algorithms stops tuning the parameters after 2-3 iterations.
+With the above numbers the twiddle algorithms stops tuning the parameters after a few iterations.
 The stopping condition is set at average squared cte going below 0.1.

 Note: Changing the settings of the simulator was observed to produce different results.
 Therefore, all the testing and tuning was carried out at 640x480 screen resolution with graphics quality set to Fantastic.
-The above values work best for those setting on my machine and the car runs indefinitely around the track.
+The above values work best for those setting on my machine and the car runs indefinitely around the track at 30-40 mph.